 - current public agency pricing pages and cost guides, including 2026 pages from AI automation firms and implementation providers

-- qualitative agency/operator discussions about retainers, underpricing, discovery fees, and usage-cost risk
+- qualitative agency/operator discussions about retainers, underpricing, discovery fees, usage-cost risk, outcome-pricing disputes, and monitoring burden

 - official vendor pricing references from OpenAI API pricing, Anthropic pricing, and n8n pricing